 The richest insights will come from the decision-makers for won and lost accounts.
 Leveraging a neutral third party like Clozd to conduct the interview can help your buyers feel more comfortable sharing their experience with your product or service.

 Identify and track key themes in each win-loss interview.
-This includes the positive and negative factors influencing your market’s purchase decision and company-specific considerations (brand reputation, sales process, pricing, etc.).
+This includes the positive and negative factors that influenced your buyers’ final purchase decisions, as well as company-specific considerations (brand reputation, sales process, pricing, and more).

-But most businesses are casual in their approach to win-loss analysis.
+Most businesses are casual in their approach to win-loss analysis.
 They neglect the practice because their leaders claim to "already know why we win and lose."
 But in reality, they probably don’t.
-Many leaders base their conclusions on a tiny sample of customer interactions and/or anecdotes they hear from the sales team - a biased and unreliable source of information.
+Many leaders base their conclusions on a tiny sample of customer interactions or anecdotes they hear from the sales team—a biased and unreliable source of information.
 Research has shown that sales reps are wrong about why they win and lose deals more than 60% of the time.